JustinTArthur/vsfieldkit/docs/index.rst

 vsfieldkit
 ==========
-A Collection of functions for working with interlaced content in VapourSynth.
+A collection of functions for working with interlaced content in VapourSynth.

 .. toctree::
     :maxdepth: 2